Celebration

 Each month we invite you to nominate your colleague(s) for helping foster a kind and inclusive environment.
 By celebrating Nicholas School students, staff, and faculty each month for these efforts, we can foster a culture of recognition and inspire each other to do better.
 With your help, we can amplify brave actors and celebrate their contributions toward a more equitable, just, and inclusive community.

-Learn more about the DEI Spotlight and see past winner by visiting the DEI Spotlight webpage.
+Learn more about the DEI Spotlight and see past winners by visiting the DEI Spotlight webpage.

 Alumni Spotlight